MichaelFYang/Real_Time_Stair_Detector/README.md

 [A video shows a result of this stair detector here.](https://youtu.be/617FaTN6klg)

-## How to get the graph decoeder running on your workspace
+## How to get the stair detector running on your workspace

 #### Copy this planner workspace
 ```bash